SharathKumarVadla/Satander-Customer-Satisfaction/README.md

 | AdaBoost Classifier (with top 87 features)   |  0.830  | 0.827   |
 | Neural Networks (with top 87 features)       |  0.828  | 0.821   |

-- From the result set 1 and 2, it is evident that XGB classifier performed better than other models.
+- From the results for datasets 1 and 2, it is evident that XGB classifier performed better than other models.
 - XG Boost Classifier performed better with top 87 features than XG Boost Classifier with 183 features.
 - Here, all the models are fitted with 3-fold CV for 10 iterations.